alberttwong/archi_cloudnative/ArchitecturalDecisions.md

 All code on commit does a CI/CD and runs all the tests?

 Use RHEL (rpm) or atomic host (containerized) OCP installation or mix and match per https://access.redhat.com/solutions/3189682?

+Single or cluster wide solution for components like CI/CD, logging and monitoring.